 CAUTION: The table is not balanced as the welder is on one end of the table and the feeder is on the side.
 Use caution when lifting to ensure the load is secure before lifting.

-Installing the Arm
+Installing the UR10e Arm

 Open the box containing the arm and remove the box labeled Robot Plate Hardware.
 These are the M8x1.25 SHCS bolts that will be used to mount the arm to the phenolic spacer on the table.

 Once you have the hardware available remove the arm from the box and place it on the table.
 Note the orientation of the dowels in the plate as they will align with holes in the underside of the robot.
 The cable exits the side of the table from under the robot.
-The bolts are installed using a 6 mm Allen Key or preferably torque wrench.
+The bolts are installed using a 6 mm Allen Key with a torque wrench.
 Tighten the bolts to 15 ft-lb (177 in-lb).

 Connect Robot To Power and Internet

 Connect the communication and power cable to the base of the robot.
 The main cable is secured to the back of the table with enough slack to connect to the pigtail at the robot base.
 To connect align the connectors and press them securely into place.
 Ensure that the locking connector ring is unlocked prior to attempting to install the cable.
 Once the cable is fully seated, rotate the locking ring to lock the two connectors together.

 There is an ethernet cable attached to the network port on the robot cabinet, if a longer cable is required, unplug this cable and plug the new cable in its place.